flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 Use the `setRowChildrenExpansion` method on `apiRef` to programmatically set the expansion of a row.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsSetChildrenExpansion.js", "bg": "inline", "defaultCodeOpen": false}}

+### Sorting / Filtering

+#### Single grouping column

+When using `groupingColumnMode = "single"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the top level grouping criteria.

+If you are rendering leaves with the `leafField` property of `groupColDef`, the sorting and filtering will be applied on the leaves based on the `sortComparator` and `filterOperators` of their original column.

+In both cases, you can force the sorting and filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupColDef`

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsSortingSingleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}

+#### Multiple grouping column

+When using `groupingColumnMode = "multiple"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the grouping criteria of each grouping column.

+If you are rendering leaves on one of those columns with the `leafField` property of `groupColDef`, the sorting and filtering will be applied on the leaves for this grouping column based on the `sortComparator` and `filterOperators` of the leave's original column.

+If you want to render leaves but apply the sorting and filtering on the grouping criteria of the column, you can force it by setting the `mainGroupingCriteria` property `groupColDef` to be equal to the grouping field.

+In the example below:

+- the sorting and filtering of the `company` grouping column is applied on the `company` field
+- the sorting and filtering of the `director` grouping column is applied on the `director` field even though it has leaves

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsSortingMultipleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}

+> ⚠️ If you are dynamically switching the `leafField` or `mainGroupingCriteria`, the sorting and filtering models will not automatically be cleaned-up and the sorting / filtering will not be re-applied.

 ### Full example